Bač, Serbia: History

 In 1154, the Arab geographer Idrisi wrote that Bač is a rich town with many merchants and craftsmen, a place with a lot of wheat and many "Greek scholars" which could refer to Orthodox priests and monks.

 In the early 13th century.
 Ugrin Csák, Archbishop of Kalocsa, founded a hospital in Bač, as the first such facility in this part of Europe.
 Pope Gregory IX wrote about the "Bačka hospital" in 1234, as being open for the sick and poor.

 The town prospered with the Hungarian king Charles Robert I built the fortress in the first half of the 14th century.
 The fort developed and reached its full extension by the 16th century.
 From the 15th century, it was the most important Hungarian ramparts against the invading Ottoman forces.
 The pivotal moment was the disastrous Hungarian defeat in 1526 at the Battle of Mohacs, so the Ottomans conquered Bač in 1529.
 During the war between Ottoman Empire and the Kingdom of Hungary, in the 16th century, Serbian despot Stevan Berislavić successfully defended the Bač fortress from the Ottomans for a long time until the fortress finally fell.

 During the Ottoman rule (16th-17th century), Bač was a seat of a kaza of Bač in Sanjak of Segedin.
 Since 1686 the town was under Habsburg.
 The fortress was mined with explosives in 1704, during the Rákóczi's War of Independence.
 During the Austrian rule, many Germans settled in Bač during this time.
 After 1918, Bač was part of the Kingdom of Serbs, Croats and Slovenes and subsequent South Slavic states.
 It was occupied by Hungary between 1941 and 1944 during World War II.
+In Yugoslav Wars the villages of Vajska, Plavna and nearby towns in the municipality of Bač were subjected to mortar attacks from the Croatian terrorists for months.
+Peasants were killed while working in their fields.